YuriIriarte/Bessel-exponential-distribution/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.19402357.svg)](https://doi.org/10.5281/zenodo.19402357)

 # Bessel-exponential-distribution

-This repository provides an implementation of the Bessel-Exponential (BE) distribution, including tools for density evaluation, distributional properties, random generation, and maximum likelihood estimation, both with and without covariates.
+This repository provides an implementation of the **Bessel-Exponential (BE) distribution**, including tools for density evaluation, distributional properties, random generation, and maximum likelihood estimation, both with and without covariates.

 The repository also contains the scripts used in the simulation studies and real data applications presented in the associated research work.